-Introducing Solids to Baby and Baby-Led Weaning
+Baby-Led Weaning and Introducing Solids to Baby

 Introducing solids to baby is a necessary step in any mom’s breastfeeding journey.
 However, the experience and timing can be different for every mom and baby.
-Like anything new, it’s common to have questions and concerns about introducing solids and complimentary foods, baby-led weaning, and other ways of teaching your little one to begin self-feeding.
+Like anything new, it’s common to have questions and concerns about introducing solids and complementary foods, baby-led weaning, and other ways of teaching your little one to begin self-feeding.
 Medela is here to help, so we've answered some frequently asked questions to make the transition easier.

-Introducing Solids to Baby
+How to Introduce Solids to a Breastfed Baby

 If your baby refuses solids the first time, take a break and try again with a different food a few weeks later.
 Remember, patience is key.
 It could take a few tries to get your baby comfortable with solids.
-Besides, the “I don’t like this” face can be so cute!
+Besides, the “what the heck is this?” face can be so cute!

 If you choose to try cereal first, mix it with breast milk.
 This will make it soft and creamy for your little one.
-If your baby isn’t interested in eating right away, try giving him or her a chance to taste or smell the food.
+If your baby isn’t interested in eating right away, try giving them a chance to taste or smell the food.
 That will help your baby become more familiar and comfortable with solid foods.

 There is no need to stop providing breast milk when solids are introduced.
 In fact, the American Academy of Pediatrics suggests that you continue to provide breast milk for the first year of life or longer, if mutually desired by mother and baby.
 At first, start out by offering solids once per day.
 It may be helpful to offer solids when your baby isn’t ravenously hungry, so try breastfeeding first.
 However, if that doesn’t work, feel free to try offering solids first.
 Remember, each mom and baby is different.
 Once your baby grows more comfortable with solid food, you can schedule more solid feedings as time goes on.